Marceloalves6/exchange-rates-api/README.md

 ### ExchangeRates.Infra

-The core resposability of this project is to provide comunication with with databases, message queues and external services.
-Unlike the **ExchangeRates.Core**;
+The core responsibility of this project is to provide communication with databases, message queues, and external services.
+Unlike `ExchangeRates.Core`, this project includes the necessary implementations.
-this project keeps the implementation necessary.

 ### ExchangeRates.Test

-This project is where the **Unit Tests** are created
+This project is where unit tests are created.

 ## Packages

-The list below shows some of the main packges used in the implemantaion:
+The list below shows some of the main packages used in the implementation:
 - AutoMapper
 - Entity Framework
 - FluentValidation